SinceWhenBro/Williams_Tyler_AROrganizatifffon_Capstone/README.md

 ## Description
  * Allows artists and managers/A&R specialists to have access to new connections and rising talent all in one place
+ * Admin are able to add in new managers and artists to the db to grow the community!

 ## User Stories

 ## Tools/Technologies